huggingface/transformers/model_cards/deepset/roberta-base-squad2/README.md

 # roberta-base for QA

-NOTE: This model has been superceded by deepset/roberta-base-squad2-v2.
+NOTE: This model has been superseded by deepset/roberta-base-squad2-v2.
 For an explanation of why, see [this github issue](https://github.com/deepset-ai/FARM/issues/552) from the FARM repository.

 ## Overview
 **Language model:** roberta-base